zehreken/simple-blog-generator/posts/2022-05-20-hobby-audio.md

 which can mean that the OS kernel takes away your timeslice from the audio processing thread again and gives it to the waiting GUI thread" **WeirdConstructor**

+While adding a perspective camera, I realised that given a = mat4 and b = vec4, a * b is not equal to b * a. :D It took me almost 2 days to debug the weird shapes and this shows how rusty I am with basic math.
+I need to get better and better and better.

 # Document the development process of module
 """